 For Confucius, learning was a powerful joint effort between teacher and student, and he only wanted students who wanted to be there.
-Perhaps this is why he was known as China’s greatest teacher and his messages are still a topic of discussion.
+He was known as China’s greatest teacher and his messages are still a topic of discussion.

-Confucius’ teaching career, although shaped by a lifetime of travel, frustration, despair, and hope, lasted for only five years, an exceptionally brief period in which to make a name that would shine as China’s greatest teacher for 2,500 years, so it’s worth our while to consider his method.
+Confucius’ teaching career, although shaped by a lifetime of travel, frustration, despair, and hope, lasted for only five years—an exceptionally brief period in which to make a name that would shine as China’s greatest teacher for 2,500 years.
+Here, we consider his method.

 Confucius as a Teacher